SmartDataAnalytics/OWL2SPARQL/README.md

-# OWL2SPARQL
-## Yet another OWL To SPARQL Query rewriter
+# OWL2SPARQL - "Yet another OWL To SPARQL Query rewriter"

 This project provides a simple converter from OWL axioms and OWL class expressions to SPARQL queries.